bokkypoobah/DaoCasinoTokenSaleContractAudit/DaoCasinoICO.md

      * @notice owner balance will be increased by `_value` */
     // BK NOTE - Owner can create any number of tokens up to (2^256 - 1)/10^18
-    // BK NOTE - In the deployment notes, the owner of this contract is the DaoCasinoICO contract.
-Once the owner is set to the DaoCasinoICO contract address, it cannot be changed
-    // BK NOTE - If this is the intended behaviour, this function should log an event so token holders can monitor this operation function emission(uint _value) onlyOwner {
+    // BK NOTE - The owner is set to the DaoCasinoICO contract, so this emission() functionality is controlled by the code function emission(uint _value) onlyOwner {
         // Overflow check
         if (_value + totalSupply < totalSupply) throw;

         totalSupply     += _value;
         balances[owner] += _value;
-        // BK NOTE - Suggested logging of this operation
-        // Transfer(0x0, owner, _value);
     }

     /**